heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 There is a lot more engineering details and considerations in the paper that I don't want to go into too many details here:

 * SigLIP works better for smaller batch sizes, but at larger batch sizes like 32k softmax loss catches up.
-Larger batch sizes make more sense if training for longer, on ImageNet 0-shot transfer.
+Larger batch sizes make more sense if training for longer, on ImageNet zero-shot transfer.
 * Increased batch size leads to increased training instability due to spikes in gradient norm, decreasing $$\beta_2$$ momentum helps.
 * Loss paradigm: softmax "pick the right class" vs. sigmoid "rate this pair".
 * Sigmoid loss allows to remove negatives from the training process, the only way to not decrease performance significantly is to keep the "hard examples".
 Which intuitively makes the most sense, since learning is done on these.
 Here by hard examples we mean examples where the model makes large mistakes.